Campus Climate Survey - Fall 2017

 Number of sexually assaulted* from Aug/Sept.
 2017 to Nov.
 11, 2017: N=20

 Number of sexually assaulted* from Aug/Sept.
 2017 to Nov.
 11, 2017:N=11

 *Since the beginning of the current academic year in August/September,2017, has anyone had sexual contact with you by threatening to tell lies, end your relationship, or spread rumors about you; making promises you knew or discovered were untrue; or continually verbally pressuring you after you said you didn't want to?
 Sexual contact includes: touching of a sexual nature, oral sex, anal sex, sexual intercourse, sexual penetration with a finger or object.

 |Prior to the start fall 2017 semester||6|

-Of the 1837 student who received the survey, 331 responded, for an 18.09% response rate.
+Of the 1837 students who received the survey, 331 responded, for an 18.09% response rate.
 In response to questions, participating students identified and described themselves as:

-Participating student were asked to Strongly Agree, Agree, Disagree, or Strongly Disagree about the following perceptions of the general campus climate.
-“Agree” as used below includes responses of Strongly Agree and Agree.
+- Participating students were asked to Strongly Agree, Agree, Disagree, or Strongly Disagree about the following perceptions of the general campus climate.
+"Agree" as used below includes responses of Strongly Agree and Agree.

 The vast majority (90%) of participating students reported having no experience with sexual assault since arriving at Alfred University.